Medicare mental health coverage includes inpatient services, outpatient services, and partial hospitalization.

 • clinical psychologist, social worker, or nurse specialist

 There are many types of mental health specialists that you can visit for help.
-If you’re not sure who to see, talk to your doctor about which specialist may be best for you.
+If you’re unsure who to see, talk with a general physician or primary care professional about which specialist may be best for you.

-There are some costs associated with these services, so it’s important to choose the best Medicare plan for your needs.
+Some costs are associated with these services, so it’s important to choose the best Medicare plan for your needs.